MaxArt2501/object-observe/readme.md

 Object.observe polyfill
 =======================

-`Object.observe` polyfill based on [EcmaScript 7 spec](http://arv.github.io/ecmascript-object-observe/).
+`Object.observe` polyfill based on ~~[EcmaScript 7 spec](http://arv.github.io/ecmascript-object-observe/)~~.
 Read the [documentation](doc/index.md) for more detailed informations.
 Check the [changelog](changelog.md) to see what's changed.

 For a polyfill for `Array.observe`, you can find something [here](https://github.com/MaxArt2501/array-observe).

+## `Object.observe` isn't a proposed spec anymore

+You might have read this around, but back in November `Object.observe` proposal was withdrawn from TC39.
+This also means that `Object.observe` will be pulled from Chrome and other V8-based environments, and that would imply that *developers shouldn't rely on it anymore*.
+Web development evolved in the direction of functional programming and immutable objects, so that's where we all should look at.

+You can find the discussion [here](https://esdiscuss.org/topic/an-update-on-object-observe).
+V8's development on `Proxy` objects is still going, though, as the proposal has been finalized for ES2015.

+Regarding this polyfill, its development can be considered concluded.
+There is still a minor bug that allows to observe the global object, but I don't think I'll address it.
+In the meanwhile, this package (along with my polyfill for [`Array.observe`](https://github.com/MaxArt2501/array-observe)) is now marked as deprecated on the `npm` registry.

+For the future, I might extract the observing engine from this polyfill and serve it as project on its own, without the legacy of `Object.observe` interface.
+That could still be useful, especially for debugging purposes.

 ## Installation